-There is no way I can recommend to buy a new MacBook Air as it appears today on the Apple Store.
+With that said, there is no way I can recommend to buy a new MacBook Air as it appears today on the Apple Store.
 With a simple investment of $300, you can upgrade to Apple’s latest in portable laptop engineering by purchasing their normal 12″ 2016 MacBook.
-However, if you look for deals on the MacBook Air, whether it be used or from third-party sellers, you can probably snag an older MacBook Air for just $400.
+However, if you look for deals on the MacBook Air, whether it be used or from third-party sellers, you can probably snag an older MacBook Air for just $400-$600.

-While it may be easy to suggest MacOS buyers into purchasing older versions of the MacBook Pro, especially when considering its superior internals, those enhancements in its specifications come at an unbearable price–bulk.
-It’s difficult to verbalize how much of a joy it is to slip this thin of a device into my backpack and to handle it as if it is as light as a college-ruled notebook.
-If you haven’t had the opportunity to get your hands on a MacBook Air, I recommend borrowing one from a friend and playing around with it for a couple minutes.
+While it may be easy to suggest MacOS buyers into purchasing older versions of the MacBook Pro, especially when considering its superior internals, those enhancements in specifications come at an unbearable price–bulk.
+It’s difficult to rationalize how much of a joy it is to slip this thin of a device into my backpack and to handle it like a college-ruled notebook.
+If you haven’t had the opportunity to get your hands on a MacBook Air, I recommend borrowing one from a friend and playing around with it for a couple of minutes.

 Since MacOS is tightly regulated by Apple, you pretty much know what to expect when you start unpacking your new or used MacBook Air.
 Pages, Numbers, and Keynote essentially replaces the entire Microsoft Office suite of apps that PC users usually need to subscribe to as an additional or hidden cost.
 This wasn’t an issue for me while I was enrolled in my university education, but now that I don’t have access to such software on my Windows laptop–and I don’t buy a Mac to rely on Google’s online suite of productivity apps–it naturally budged me into assigning my MacBook Air as my main computer.